BenJay41/OpenCart-Test-Cases/README.md

 # Open Cart Test Cases Repository

-Welcome to the Amazon Test Cases Repository!
-This repository is dedicated to documenting and organizing test cases related to various aspects of Amazon's functionality.
+Welcome to the Open Cart Test Cases Repository!
+This repository is dedicated to documenting and organizing test cases related to various aspects of Open Cart's functionality.

 ## Table of Contents